-In the context of fertility treatment, it may be necessary to resort to sperm donation.
+In the context of fertility treatment, it may be necessary to resort to sperm donation, for instance from a sperm bank.
 For some couples, this may be the only way to fulfil their desire to have a child.
 This is the case, for example, if the man does not have there are no sperm in the man's ejaculate or testicles, or there is a genetic disease.

 Although the man is not the genetic father of the child if his partner is fertilised by a sperm donation, he assumes social paternity.
 This means that, in agreement with the mother, he has the same rights and obligations towards the child as a father who has conceived the child himself with his partner.